 - high-profile state cases.

 Grand juries are not necessary to charge suspects – the prosecutors can bring charges at their own discretion.
-But having a jury of the suspect’s peers listen to the evidence and make the charging decision lends the case credibility in the eyes of the public.
+However, having a jury of the suspect’s peers listen to the evidence and make the charging decision lends the case credibility in the eyes of the public.

 A grand jury is a group of local citizens who decide whether a criminal suspect should be charged (“indicted”) with a felony crime.
 Grand juries make their decision based on evidence that prosecutors present to them.1

 In Colorado, the majority of criminal cases do not involve empaneling grand juries at all.
-Prosecutors usually decide whether or not to charge criminal suspects following a police investigation.
-They simply follow the standard complaint and information process.2
+Prosecutors usually decide whether or not to charge criminal suspects following a police investigation: They simply follow the standard complaint and information process.2

-But in serious or high-profile cases, the District Attorney’s Office may prefer to let a group of regular citizens – the grand jury – make the charging decisions.
+Though in serious or high-profile cases, the District Attorney’s Office may prefer to let a group of regular citizens – the grand jury – make the charging decisions.

-A grand jury can be county-wide, judicial district-wide, or statewide depending on which court has jurisdiction and the type of offense.
+A grand jury can be county-wide, judicial district-wide, or statewide, depending on which court has jurisdiction and the type of offense.
 State grand juries typically hear matters involving:

 - racketeering and organized crime;